-Selective modulation of a key mast cell receptor.
+Selective modulation of a key receptor found on mast cells and sensory neurons.

 MRGPRX2 Antagonist

-Blocking MRGPRX2 has the potential to be a first-in-class oral treatment for a variety of mast cell-mediated diseases, including chronic spontaneous urticaria.
+Blocking MRGPRX2 has the potential to be the first oral treatment for a variety of mast cell-mediated diseases, including chronic spontaneous urticaria.
 In addition, due to its unique function on peripheral sensory neurons, blocking MRGPRX2 could provide fast relief of itch associated with inflammatory diseases, such as atopic dermatitis.

-- Chronic Spontaneous Urticaria: Driven by underlying mast cell activity, these patients will develop inflamed lesions nearly every day, occurring on any part of their body.
+- Chronic Spontaneous Urticaria: Driven by underlying mast cell activity, these patients will develop spontaneous and recurrent hives and angioedema without a known environmental trigger, occurring on any part of their body.
 Current treatments offer only symptomatic relief.
 Blockade of the MRGPRX2 receptor and its subsequent downstream effects provide a novel target for the treatment of this pathology.

 - Atopic Dermatitis (AD): Mast cells with MRGPRX2 positivity have been implicated in atopic dermatitis and are known to be in close proximity to peripheral sensory neurons, which also play a role in the itch associated with AD.
 AD has both an inflammatory component as well as upregulation of neurons creating itch, therefore targeting MRGPRX2 may play a significant role in the treatment of AD by targeting both aspects.